seandmorgan/dsp/lessons/install/readme.md

 `python3 --version`

->> I am able to run a jupyter notebook in my browser and it says it's running python 3 but not by typing it in it just says it in corner.
+>> I am able to run a jupyter notebook in my browser and it says it's running Python 3.7.3.
 I cannot use the command line to find out the versions.
 The only one that worked is git --version from the command line.
 I think it's because I am using a windows pc for now, so idk if there is a different way of checking?
 I will be getting a Mac in January for the bootcamp, so that will relieve these issues.